 - Keep the tank full.
 A full tank will not breath, and fresh fuel renews the volatile content.
 By full tank, we mean the tank is filled to the "safe fill level," which allows for expansion.
 This is the working definition of full, since a fuel tank should never be filled above the safe fill level, which is commonly defined as 96% for stationary tanks and not more than 90% for mobile tanks (depending on design).
 In fact, we have witnessed tanks overflowing because they were overfilled and temperatures rose.
 It's a mess, and environmental problem, and a fire hazard.

 - Keep the vent closed when not in use (dinghy engines only).
 Water absorption and evaporation affect small tanks more quickly.

 - Run the engine often.
 The silence of wind power is nice, but gas does not keep.

-For more on fuel additives, check out my post two weeks ago, “Fuel Additives: Snake Oil or Good Science.” which has some additional links.
+For more on fuel additives, check out the previous posts, “Fuel Additives: Snake Oil or Good Science.” which has some additional links.
 Diesel engine owners will want to read the article in our January 2014 issue “Diesel Fuel System Maintenance Best Practices.”